kaiwenx99/LinuxAssign1/README.md

 The output will be:
 ![create droplet](assets/8_create_droplet.png)

-To validate if we have sucessfullt created a droplet or not, run the command below to display a list of all active droplets in your DigitalOcean account:
+To validate if the droplet has been sucessfully created, run the command below to display a list of all active droplets in your DigitalOcean account:

 ```
 doctl compute droplet list